dotnet/runtime/docs/design/features/DynamicAllocationSampling.md

 - if there is not enough space in the allocation context (i.e. **alloc_limit - alloc_ptr < required allocation size**), a new allocation context is retrieved from the GC and a new sampling threshold is computed
 - otherwise, a new sampling threshold is computed

-**TODO: For LOH and POH, since the current thread allocation context is not used (only its alloc_bytes_uoh field will be updated), 2 global thresholds should be used instead.**
+For LOH and POH, the current thread allocation context is not used (only its alloc_bytes_uoh field will be updated).
+However, a sampling decision can still be made per allocation.

 **2) GC internal changes**